e2nIEE/pandapower/doc/gridequivalent/gridequivalent_example.rst

 	:align: center

-Call Grid Equivalent Calculation
+Execute Grid Equivalent Calculation
 --------------------------------------------------

-According to the above assumptions, we call the Ward-equivalent calculation.
-The input variables are:
+According to the above assumptions, input variables for the Ward-equivalent are:

 .. code:: python